 - using the functional properties of food to support immune health and combat inflammation, such as omega 3 fatty acids for inflammation

-- to ensure adequate nutrition for potential deficiencies or address risk factors from treatment, such as heart disease risk
+- ensure adequate nutrition for potential deficiencies or address risk factors from treatment, such as heart disease risk

 - help prevent steroid-induced weight gain, high cholesterol or blood sugar issues in those taking the medications

-Anti-inflammatory nutrition for lupus
+Anti-inflammatory diet for lupus

 However, in lupus, there are some classically anti-inflammatory foods which might not be beneficial as they may overstimulate the immune system.